Suzhou65/Status4HaH/README.md

 ```
 And return integer values ```404```.
 ### Telegram alert
-- Using Telegram BOTs, contect [BotFather](https://t.me/botfather) create new bot accounts.
+- Using Telegram Bot, contect [BotFather](https://t.me/botfather) create new Bot accounts.
 - HTTP ```API Token``` and ```chat id``` are needed.
-- If the chat channel wasn't create, Telegram API will return HTTP code 400.
+- If the chat channel wasn't create, Telegram API will return ```HTTP 400 Bad Request```, you need to start chat channel including that Bot.

 First time running Telegram alert function, it will check configuration file.
 If mail configuration not found, it will print alert.
 ```text